EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 ## Outputs

-Results will be written by default in the `mobilome_results` directory unless the `--outdir` option is used.
+Results will be written by default in the `results` directory unless the `--outdir` option is used.
 There, you will find the following outputs:

 ```bash
 sample/